Lotpath/Strappy/README.md

 Strappy lets you get started quickly with a basic SPA website using Angular and Bootstrap.
 There is no server-side code here.
 You'll probably create your server-side API and make asynchronous calls to it.

 ##Getting Started with Strappy
-Strappy points to CDN-provided files by default, so it's easy to get up and running quickly.
-If you want to use local copies of these files, see the instructions pertaining to your environment below.

 ###Visual Studio/Nuget
+We have decided to use <a href="http://bower.io" target="_blank">bower</a> for package management.
+Nuget is great for server-side packages, but bower is quickly becoming the package manager of choice for client-side libraries.
+Some third-party Angular modules do not have a Nuget package, which drove our decision to standardize on bower.

-* Add a new project and select "ASP.NET Empty Web Application".
+* Create a new project (or add to an existing solution) and select "ASP.NET Empty Web Application".
 * Go to the new project's Properties page and click the Web tab.
 * Under Servers, select User Local IIS Web Server but uncheck Use IIS Express.
 Click the Create Virtual Directory button.
 * Under Start Action, select Start URL and copy-paste the URL from Project Url below.
 Save and close the property page.
 * Under References, delete them all.
 Remember, there is no server-side code here.
-* Clone this project and copy its contents into the web application root folder via Windows Explorer.
+* Clone the Strappy repository and copy its contents into the root folder of your web project.
 * Back in Visual Studio, click the "Show All Files" icon in the Solution Explorer toolbar.
-Ctrl-click to select the folders and files you want to include, right-click, and select Include in Project.
-Click the "Show All Files" icon again to hide them.
+Ctrl-click to select index.html and NgApp, right-click, and select Include in Project.
+Click the "Show All Files" icon again to hide any other hidden files or folders.* From Package Manager Console, execute these two commands to install Bower and add its location to your path:
-* In Nuget Package Manager, install AngularJS, AngularJS UI Bootstrap, and FontAwesome.
-Or, from the Package Manager Console, run:

     ```
-    PM> Install-Package bootstrap
-    PM> Install-Package angularjs
-    PM> Install-Package Angular.UI.Bootstrap
-    PM> Install-Package FontAwesome
+    Install-Package Bower
+    $loc = Get-Location; $env:Path += ";" + $loc + "\packages\Bower.1.2.8"
     ```

-* Note: rather than installing the entire AngularJS project, you could use John Papa's [modular nuget packages](http://www.johnpapa.net/modular-angularjs-nuget-packages/).
-You'll need core, route, and sanitize to start with.
-* Edit index.html, uncomment the "nuget" sections and remove the "cdn" and "bower" sections.
-You may also need to change one or more paths due to new version numbers.
-* View index.html in your browser and see the scaffolding for your Angular-based SPA with Bootstrap CSS!

-###Bower
+###Other environments
 * Set up bower
-* Clone this repository
+* Clone the Strappy repository
-* Run these commands:
+* Copy its contents into the root folder of your web project:

     ```
     cd /path/to/site
     cp -R /path/to/Strappy/src/* .
+    ```

+###Then...
+* Execute these bower commands to install Strappy's dependencies:

+    ```
     bower install bootstrap
     bower install angular
     bower install angular-route
     bower install angular-sanitize
     bower install angular-bootstrap
+    bower install angular-base64
+    bower install angular-local-storage
     bower install font-awesome
     ```

-* Edit index.html, uncomment the "bower" sections and remove the "cdn" and "nuget" sections.
-You may also need to change one or more paths due to new version numbers.
-* View index.html in your browser and see the scaffolding for your Angular-based SPA with Bootstrap CSS!
+* Browse to the root of your web project and see the scaffolding for your Angular-based SPA with Bootstrap CSS!
+* By default, Strappy uses the Fake Authentication Service (`Authentication/fakeAuthenticationSvc.js`) which allows you to log in with demo/demo as the username and password.

+###Next Steps
+* Provide company and project logos to be displayed on `login.html`.
+* Find all instances of the string "Strappy" and replace with your project name.
+* In `index.html`, reference either the Basic (`Authentication/basicAuthenticationSvc.js`) or Token (`Authentication/tokenAuthenticationSvc.js`) Authentication Service.
+* In `Authentication/authentication.js`, specify the `authValidateUrl` and `authLoginUrl` settings.
+* Use the Home and About modules as a template to create your own.

 ##The Files